August 21, 2014

 First, take your dog to a veterinarian to rule out any medical reasons for the behavior.

-The, start building up his confidence with these steps:
+The, start building up their confidence with these steps:

-- Teach him commands using positive reinforcement training methods.
+- Teach them commands using positive reinforcement training methods.

-- Keep his routine and environment as consistent as possible.
+- Keep their routine and environment as consistent as possible.

-- Gradually expose him to new people and new situations and try to ensure that his new experiences are positive and happy.
+- Gradually expose them to new people and new situations and try to ensure that their new experiences are positive and happy.

 - Keep greetings low-key (no bear hugs or loud voices, which your dog may perceive as acts of dominance).